We work in partnership to reduce malnutrition and prevent health problems from emerging

 Access to safe, clean drinking water and sanitation is a basic human right.
 Yet, more than one third of the world’s population do not have access to proper sanitation, and many people do not have access to reliable sources of drinking water.

 While absolute scarcity of safe water and sanitation is an issue, a critical constraint is inequitable and unjust distribution.
 Those without access to safe water and improved sanitation are often the poorest and the most marginalised groups of society.
-In Water, Sanitation & Hygiene (WASH) we strive for sustainable basic services for all.
+In Water, Sanitation & Hygiene (WASH) we strive for access to sustainable basic services for all.